 Entrepreneurs: Andy Scherer

-Mechanism scrapes sides of the jar as you use it to get the most peanut butter you can!
-The Peanut Butter Pump a great way to get the exact amount of peanut butter you need for sandwiches, smoothies, cookies.
+The Peanut Butter Pump’s mechanism scrapes sides of the jar is a great way to get the most peanut butter you can or the exact amount of peanut butter you need for smoothies, sandwiches, cookies.

 |$250,000 for 17%||$250,000 for 30%||Mark Cuban|